Hrovatin/Hrovatin.github.io/_tabs/about_me.md

 And of course: I enjoy participating in **scientific communication**. - As you may have figured out from this blog.
-However, my interest is broader than this blog.
-Yet, there is never enough time to do everything.
+While my interest is broader than this blog, there is sadly never enough time to do everything.

 ## CV